-Yep, the devil is in the details.
-Meaning what, exactly?
+Yep, the devil is in the details, which means what, exactly?
 What are your intentions when you speak those words out loud or mumble them to yourself?
-If you’re reminding yourself that you haven’t thought this project through enough to understand what’s involved, then fine.
-If you’re sounding a cautionary note for me, as a would be change agent, also fine.
+If you’re reminding yourself that you haven’t thought this project through enough to understand what’s involved, then OK.
+And, if you sound a cautionary note for me, as a would-be change agent, also fine.

 Caution or obstruction?

 On the other hand, I must note that, more often than not, I hear that phrase as a way to slow down or impede progress.